 Fill in form below, or simply call us on 1800 888 966

-John advises on business structuring, taxation, estate planning, trust and asset protection for privately owned businesses, families and high net worth individuals.
-John is also a leader in Australia’s tax sector with leadership positions at the Tax Institute.
+John has nearly 20 years legal experience with a focus on providing tax and business structuring, commercial, taxation, estate planning, trust and asset protection advice to privately owned business, families and high net worth individuals.

-“Being able to unburden a client and remove a weight from their shoulders when they need help is what drives me. they know that I’m in the trenches with them every step of the way.”
+“Being able to unburden a client and remove weight from their shoulders when they need help is what drives me.
+They know that I’m in the trenches with them every step of the way.”